matteobecchi/timeseries_analysis/README.md

 ## Usage
 The working directory must contain:
 * A text file called `input_parameters.txt` , whose format is explained below;
-* A text file called `data_direcotry.txt` containing the path to the input data files.
+* A text file called `data_directory.txt` containing the path to the input data files.

 Examples of this two files are contained in this repository.

 From this directory, the code is run with `python3 ${PATH_TO_CODE}/main.py`.

 ## input_parameters.txt
 * `tau_window`: the amplidude of the time windows.
+Integer number.
 * `tau_delay`: is for ignoring the first tau_delay frames of the trajectory.
+Integer number.
+Defaulf should be 0.
 * `t_conv`: convert number of frames in time units.
+Float number.
 * `example_ID`: plots the trajectory of the molecule with this ID, colored according to the identified states.
+Integer number.
 * An **optional** parameter, `bins`, the number of bins used to compute histograms.

 ## Output